 SIR is a private company amalgamated under the Business Corporations Act of Ontario.
-As at February 14, 2021, SIR owned 54 Concept and Signature Restaurants in Canada (in Ontario, Quebec, Nova Scotia, and Newfoundland).
+As at May 9, 2021, SIR owned 53 Concept and Signature Restaurants in Canada (in Ontario, Quebec, Nova Scotia, and Newfoundland).
 The Concept Restaurants include Jack Astor's, Canyon Creek and Scaddabush.
 The Signature group of restaurants include Reds® Wine Tavern, Reds® Square One, and the Loose Moose®.
-SIR also owns one Duke's Refresher and Bar restaurant in downtown Toronto and one seasonal restaurant, Abbey's Bakehouse®, which are not part of Royalty Pooled Restaurants.
+SIR also owns one Duke's Refresher and Bar ("Duke's Refresher") restaurant in downtown Toronto and one seasonal restaurant, Abbey's Bakehouse®, which are not part of Royalty Pooled Restaurants.
 SIR owns 100% of all its Canadian restaurants.
-As at February 14, 2021, 56 SIR Restaurants were included in Royalty Pooled Restaurants (52 operating and 4 closed).
+As at May 9, 2021, 51 SIR Restaurants were included in Royalty Pooled Restaurants

-The COVID-19 pandemic has drastically altered SIR's operating environment and put a great deal of stress on many businesses, including SIR.
+The COVID-19 pandemic has drastically altered SIR's operating environment and put a great deal of stress on its business.
 As a result, during fiscal 2021, SIR has permanently closed six restaurants, including:

 - Effective January 8, 2021, SIR permanently closed the Canyon Creek locations at the Square One shopping centre in Mississauga, Ontario and in Scarborough, Ontario. - Effective February 9, 2021, SIR permanently closed three restaurants located at the corner of Yonge and Gerrard in downtown Toronto.
-The three restaurants closed included a Scaddabush, a Reds and a Duke's.
+The three restaurants closed included a Scaddabush, a Reds and a Duke's Refresher.
 The Scaddabush and Reds locations were part of the Royalty Pool, but the Duke's was not.
 SIR's landlord presented the Company with an unexpected but mutually beneficial opportunity to vacate these properties as the landlord had a unique opportunity to lease the space to another tenant for a non-restaurant purpose.
-Given the current operating environment and uncertain future prospects, SIR decided to exercise this option and return the property to the landlord. - Subsequent to February 14, 2021, effective March 31, 2021, SIR permanently closed the Canyon Creek location in Vaughan, Ontario.
+Given the current operating environment and uncertain future prospects, SIR decided to exercise this option and return the property to the landlord. - Effective March 31, 2021, SIR permanently closed the Canyon Creek location in Vaughan, Ontario.